-Since ducks will eat practically anything they can get hold of, they sometimes suffer impacted crop if they ingest long pieces of string, twine, plastic or even rubber bands.
-A crop should be empty in the morning, since ducks digest everything they eat overnight, so if you suspect impacted crop, gently massage the area, then offer grit, some olive oil and plenty of water.
-Be sure to keep the area your ducks roam in free of any potentially dangerous materials, and if you feed your ducks cut grass or weeds, be sure to cut them into fairly short lengths.
+Since ducks will eat practically anything they can get hold of, they sometimes suffer impacted crop if they ingest long pieces of string, twine, plastic, or even rubber bands.
+A crop should be empty in the morning since ducks digest everything they eat overnight, so if you suspect impacted crop, gently massage the area, then offer grit, some olive oil, and plenty of water.
+Be sure to keep the area your ducks roam free of any potentially dangerous materials, and if you feed your ducks cut grass or weeds, be sure to cut them into fairly short lengths.

 Ducks not allowed regular access to water in which to swim, or ducks in generally poor health or kept in unsanitary conditions can suffer wet feather, a condition where their preen gland, which they use to keep their feathers well-oiled and waterproofed, stops working.
 This leads to the duck not being able to stay dry in the rain or water, and risking the chance of drowning or getting chilled.
 If your duck seems to not be waterproof anymore, give her a bath in Dawn detergent, then rinse her well and blow dry her.
 This will remove any dirt and old oil and give her a chance to start over.
 Only give her a tub of water to drink out of and splash water over herself for a few days and then allow her pool access again to see if she has regained her waterproofing.
 Severe cases often require the duck to go through a molt and grow in all new feathers before she is waterproof again.

 Wry neck is a condition that normally only affects ducklings.
-It can be fatal if not treated, since the ducklings is unable to hold its head up and will often not be able to walk correctly.
+It can be fatal if not treated since the ducklings are unable to hold their head up and will often not be able to walk correctly.
 Wry neck can be caused by a vitamin deficiency, blow to the head, or ingestion of toxins.
 Adding B1 and E vitamins, as well as selenium to the duckling’s diet can reverse the condition.
-You can supplement with vitamin capsules, or add some brewers yeast, bran, sunflower seeds or wheat germ to their diet or some herbs and spices such as parsley, sage, thyme, cinnamon, spinach, dandelion greens, alfalfa, marjoram or turmeric, which contain both Vitamin E and selenium.
+You can supplement with vitamin capsules, or add some brewers yeast, bran, sunflower seeds, or wheat germ to their diet or some herbs and spices such as parsley, sage, thyme, cinnamon, spinach, dandelion greens, alfalfa, marjoram, or turmeric, which contain both Vitamin E and selenium.

 Regardless of the duck type, ducks are far more cold-hardy and healthier in general than chickens.
 You shouldn’t encounter too many issues with duck diseases.
 It’s easy to research ducks and duck breed pictures.
 So, why not consider a few for your backyard flock?